BOI Reporting for Business Owners

 Reporting company information

-For each beneficial owner and applicant, the required information includes full legal name, date of birth, residential street address, and a unique identifying number from an accepted identification document.
+The required details for each beneficial owner include their full legal name, date of birth, residential address, and an identification number from an official document.

 Penalties for non-compliance

-For current and comprehensive information about the new BOI requirements and to file your report beginning January 1st, 2024, visit the official FinCEN website.
+For additional details and to file your BOI report, visit the official FinCEN website.

 To stay up to date on the latest, follow TokenTax on Twitter @tokentax.